jasonmokk/mir-workflow/README.md

 song2.wav,67.4,34.2,67.8,78.9,8.1,95,A minor
 ```

-Each analysis creates numbered result files with no data carryover between runs.
+Each analysis run creates numbered result files with no data carryover between runs.

-## 📜 Citation
+## Citation

 For academic use:
 ```bibtex